 For each report you can see all its relevant information.
 For example:

-– View (or folder) used to create the report
+– The filter used to create the report

 Creating & Editing Reports